hidekihill/hidekihill.github.io/projects.md

 ---

 ## AffectFusion
 S. Ajadalu, Y. Attafuah, H. Hill.
-A multimodal deep learning framework for affective state recognition.
+AffectFusion: A Multimodal Deep Learning Framework for Affective State Recognition with Applications to Online Education Systems.
 * View <a href="https://hidekihill.github.io/1513_Report_Public_copy.pdf">project report</a>.

-## Computations with a Family of Kloosterman Sums
+## Computations with a Family of Three-Dimensional Kloosterman Sums
 H. Hill, sup.
 C. Franc.
 Undergraduate thesis formulating a series of computations of Kloosterman sums resulting from a particular family of three-dimensional representations of the modular group PSL<sub>2</sub>(**Z**).